jfcloutier/karma_system/design_notes/observations from predictions.md

 See [acting](../acting.md)

-## Predictions from experiences
+## Predictions from synthetic experiences

 A CA synthesizes its experiences from observations it makes of its umwelt.
 The CA can predict a number of observations on the basis of its current experiences.

 Making predictions from prior synthetic experiences (either `trend`, `count`, or `more` experiences):

-* Trend: Predict an observation that continues the experienced trend by the increment/decrement recently observed
+* Trend: Predict an observation that continues the experienced trend (up, down, steady) recently observed
-* Count: Predict the counted observations
+* Count: Predict the counted observations (there are N of this)
-* More: Predict the compared observations
+* More: Predict the compared observations (there is more of this than that)

 ## Empty predictions